TDToolbox/BTD-Docs/Unity Engine/Btd6/NKHook6/Events.md

 - Tower.Hilight : Occurs when you click on the tower and it is highlighted with a white outline
 - Tower.UnHighlight : Occurs when you click off of a tower and it is un-highlighted
 ---
-- Simulation.RoundStart : Occurs when the round starts
+- Simulation.OnRoundStart : Occurs when the round starts
-- Simulation.RoundEnd : Occurs when the round ends
+- Simulation.OnRoundEnd : Occurs when the round ends
 - Simulation.OnDefeat : Occurs when you lose the game
 - Simulation.TakeDamage : Happens whenever the player looses any health at all
 - Simulation.SetCash : Called once at the beginning of a game when you contiune previous game (not called for new games) and called every time you set cash in sandbox